Don's "Whom We Might Be" Story

 lost

-my beloved wife & her family—her 2 children & their spouses have these 4
+My beloved wife & her family—her 2 children & their spouses have these 4

-I was renamed in November, 2014 as "Grampy Don" by my grandson, Max
+I was renamed "Grampy Don" in early 2014 by my 1st grandson, Max… *such* a delight!!

 *EACH* of these things have brought me to where I am